This post may contain affiliate links. Please see my disclosure policy for details.

 It’s far cheaper and easier to just book while you’re here.
 That way you can negotiate and check all that’s included before you hand your pennies over.

 Prices are paid by the hour and you should haggle for a good rate!
 I paid 400 in the camel fair which I think included a commission for my guide.

 On my Pushkar camel safari, we rode into the Rajasthani desert and came across some of the Gypsy villages which were pocketed through the dunes.

 Here, they run small businesses including dressing up in traditional attire!
-I know it’s super touristy but I absolutely LOVE dressing up in the beautiful Indian clothes!
+I know it’s super touristy but I absolutely LOVE dressing up in beautiful Indian clothes!

 So, I always do it whenever I travel to the different states in India.
 One day I want a photo of every one of them.
 Watch this space.

 You’ll also find some of the boys that have DSLR cameras wandering around.